tsuru/tsuru/docs/docker.rst

     sudo start tsuru-server-api
     sudo start tsuru-server-collector

-Now we will create an conf file to run your tsuru server.
+Now you need to customize the configuration in the ``/etc/tsuru/tsuru.conf``.

 .. highlight:: bash